101100/lsm303-rx/README.md

 streams of readings from the LSM303 I2C 3D compass and accelerometer module.
-Information on the LSM303DLHC can be found [here](http://www.st.com/web/catalog/sense_power/FM89/SC1449/PF251940) and it is available for purcahse at [Adafruit](http://www.adafruit.com/products/1120).
+Information on the LSM303DLHC can be found [here](http://www.st.com/web/catalog/sense_power/FM89/SC1449/PF251940) and it is available for purchase at [Adafruit](http://www.adafruit.com/products/1120).